Ace Combat 7: Skies Unknown: Gameplay

 For the first time in the series, clouds interfere with aircraft, hindering the player's vision and targeting systems when passing through them and rendering laser weapons ineffective due to refraction.
 In addition, aircraft briefly ice up and stall after staying in clouds for too long, and lightning strikes temporarily disrupt controls and sensors.
 Each aircraft also carries a limited supply of flares that can be deployed to evade missiles in critical situations.

 During the single-player campaign, players complete a series of combat missions that tell the in-game story.
 Players are given an in-game briefing prior to a combat mission, where they are informed of success parameters, expected opposition, terrain features, and weather conditions using a 3D map display.
 Players complete missions by destroying various air and surface targets, as well as accomplishing specific mission targets (e.g. destroying in-flight IRBMs).
 AI-controlled wingmen accompany the player through the mission, providing exposition and potentially shooting down enemy planes for the player.
 Over the course of the single-player campaign, the player may choose to engage in additional minigames, such as in-flight refueling or landing.
 These minigames can be skipped, but reward small amounts of MRP for completion.

 Multiplayer

 The player may choose to play in the multiplayer mode regardless of any progress made in the single-player campaign.
 The multi-player mode comprises the Team Deathmatch and Battle Royale modes.
 Both modes are PvP, where players shoot down enemy aircraft to earn points against a timer.
-The two modes differ in that Team Deathmatch involves two teams of four players each, whereas Battle Royale is a free-for-all mode.
+The two modes differ in that Team Deathmatch involves two teams of two to four players each, whereas Battle Royale is a free-for-all mode.
 Shooting down top-scoring players and players using higher-tier aircraft confers more points than shooting down worse-performing or lower-tier players.
 If a player's aircraft is destroyed, they respawn after a few seconds.
 When the time limit is reached, the team or player with the greatest score is declared the winner.